-- Approve each child's eligibility for free or reduced price meals correctly? - Have a system to issue benefits and to update the eligibility of children approved for free and reduced price lunches? - Serve meals that contain the required food items? - Base claims for reimbursement on accurate meal counts taken, by category, at the point of service? - Correctly record, consolidate, and report meal counts on the claim for reimbursement?
+- Approve each child's eligibility for free or reduced price meals correctly? - Have a system to issue benefits and to update the eligibility of children approved for free and reduced price lunches? - Serve meals that contain the required food items based on age/grade group? - Base claims for reimbursement on accurate meal counts taken, by category, at the point of service? - Record, consolidate, and report meal counts correctly on the claim for reimbursement?